BSI Ltd

 BSI had been the oldest bank in the Swiss canton of Ticino until its integration into EFG Bank and the following renaming into EFG, which took place in 2017.
 Founded in 1873 in Lugano as the Banca della Svizzera Italiana, BSI was an institution that specialises in asset management and related services for private and institutional clients.
 In 1998, the bank became part of the Italian Generali group, one of the world's biggest insurance companies.
 In July 2014, Generali sold BSI to BTG Pactual for US$1.7 billion, a deal that CEO of the bank, André Esteves stated would make BTG Pactual a “global player in the asset management arena.”

-In February 2016 EFG International (SIX:EFGN), the global private banking group based in Zurich, announced the acquisition of the Lugano-based private bank, according to an agreement signed on 21 February 2016 with BSI's sole shareholder BTG Pactual.
+In February 2016, EFG International (SIX:EFGN), the global private banking group based in Zurich, announced the acquisition of the Lugano-based private bank, according to an agreement signed on 21 February 2016 with BSI's sole shareholder BTG Pactual.
 The transaction was finalized on November 1, 2016.
-Following the closing, BSI's activities have been integrated into EFG, market by market, in Singapore, Hong Kong, Bahamas, Switzerland and Luxembourg.
-The integration of Monaco's activities is expected to take place by the end of the second quarter 2017.
+Following the closing, BSI's activities have been integrated into EFG, market by market, in Singapore, Hong Kong, the Bahamas, Switzerland, and Luxembourg.
+The integration of Monaco's activities is expected to take place by the end of the second quarter of 2017.

-With the integration of the Swiss business, which took place at April 2017, the rollout of the renewed EFG brand has started in all locations where the legal integration of BSI has been completed and those businesses will operate solely under the EFG name.
+With the integration of the Swiss business, which took place in April 2017, the rollout of the renewed EFG brand has started in all locations where the legal integration of BSI has been completed, and those businesses will operate solely under the EFG name.

 History

-In 1873 BSI opened its main office on Piazza della Riforma in Lugano.
+In 1873, BSI opened its main office on Piazza della Riforma in Lugano.
 The next year, the bank opened its first branch, this in Locarno.
 Branches in Bellinzona (1879) and Chiasso (1906) followed.
-In 1880 BSI relocated its headquarters to the historic Palazzo dei Marchesi Riva, which dates back to 1747, where the headquarters of the Bank are located to this day.
+In 1880, BSI relocated its headquarters to the historic Palazzo dei Marchesi Riva, which dates back to 1747, where the headquarters of the Bank are located to this day.